Characters: Dissidia: Final Fantasy - Warriors of Cosmos

 - Spikes Of Heroism: Both the Dark Knight and the Paladin.

-- Twenty-Four-Hour Armor: Unlike the other armored characters, Cecil has no outfits where he takes it off.
+- 24-Hour Armor: Unlike the other armored characters, Cecil has no outfits where he takes it off.

-- You Gotta Have Purple Hair: His DLC outfit.
+- You Gotta Have Blue Hair: His DLC outfit.

 Teaming up with Cloud, Tidus, and Firion, the four of them set off to find their crystals.
 However, he encounters his own brother, Golbez, as a Warrior of Cosmos.
 Golbez promises to tell him the secret of the crystal if he follows him, leaving Cecil to decide whenever to stick with his friends or face his brother alone.